-- a.
-Encourage the use of common terminology specific to Internet sales of medical products between national and international authorities; - b.
+- b.
 Enforce against websites that are not operating legally and/or are not on the approved national registry; and - c.
-Meet with Internet commerce companies regarding their own policies to encourage voluntary action; - One example of best practices is outlined in CSIP's Principles of Participation (See Appendix B.2)
+Meet with Internet commerce companies regarding their own policies to encourage voluntary action; - i.
+One example of best practices is outlined in CSIP's Principles of Participation (See Appendix B.2)

 If Internet sales of medical products are permitted, consider the use of a top level domain as a tool to publically identify legitimate online pharmacies.
 An example of one emerging initiative, amongst others is the .pharmacy initiative, found at www.safe.pharmacy.
-The .pharmacy top level domain will be available to pharmacies and other entities offering prescription drugs or prescription drug-related products, services, or information via the Internet, subject to their completion of the registrant application and approval process to establish compliance with all applicable laws and .pharmacy program standards.
+The .pharmacy top level domain will be available to pharmacies and other entities offering prescription drug-related products, services, or information via the Internet, subject to their completion of the registrant applicable laws and .pharmacy program standards.
 The application and approval process includes vetting by NABP prior to registration to ensure that they meet all applicable regulatory standards, including those addressing pharmacy licensure and valid prescription requirements.